dldudwo2011/Stripe-Payment/README.md

 ## How to test

 1. Click buy now button.
-2. You can test the payment using this testing purpose credit card information provided by stripe.
+2. You can test the payment using this testing purpose credit card provided by stripe.
 - Visa	4242424242424242	Any 3 digits	Any future date